mendix/docs/content/en/docs/quickstarts/leading-mendix-implementation.md

 ## Module 8: Conclusion
 ## Conclusion introduction (module tile):

-This module provides an overview of what you’ve learned in this learning path.
+This module provides an overview of what you’ve learned in this guide.

 ### Lecture 8.1 Summary
 Congratulations, you’ve made it to the end of this journey, and your first Mendix application has been launched!
 You’ve learned a lot along the way.
 The resources you’ve explored will also be very helpful during the next phases of your journey.
 You’ve made a great start and are ready to keep a successful journey going with Mendix.